 The easiest way to make an agent look smart is to give it a longer context window.
-Paste in the docs, the history, the tool outputs, and let the model sort it out.
-It works — right up until the conversation outgrows the window, or the cost makes every turn painful, or the model quietly forgets the one constraint that mattered three messages ago.
+Paste in the documents, the history, and the tool outputs, and let the model sort them out.
+That approach works until one of three things happens: the conversation outgrows the window, the cost per turn becomes painful, or the model silently forgets the one constraint that mattered three messages ago.

 Context is what the model can see right now.
-Memory is what it chooses to carry forward.
-We keep conflating the two, and it costs us.
-A bigger window is a bigger desk; it is not a filing system.
-The interesting engineering — the part that makes an agent feel reliable instead of merely capable — happens in the gap between the prompts.
+Memory is what the model chooses to carry forward.
+We keep treating these as the same thing, and the confusion is expensive.
+A bigger window is a bigger desk.
+It is not a filing system.
+The interesting engineering happens in the gap between prompts, and that engineering is what makes an agent feel reliable rather than merely capable.

 Three kinds of remembering

 It helps to stop treating “memory” as one thing.
-In practice an agent needs at least three, and they fail in different ways:
+An agent needs at least three kinds, and each one fails differently.

-• Working memory — the scratchpad for the current task.
-Cheap to build, easy to overflow.
+Working memory is the scratchpad for the current task.
+It is cheap to build and easy to overflow.

-• Episodic memory — what happened, and when.
-The thing that lets an agent say “we already tried that.”
+Episodic memory is a record of what happened and when.
+This is what lets an agent say “we already tried that.”

-• Semantic memory — durable facts about the user and the world, distilled from many episodes.
+Semantic memory holds durable facts about the user and the world, distilled from many episodes.

-Most “agent has no memory” complaints are really a missing episodic layer.
-The model can reason fine; it just has no record of its own past, so it loops, repeats, and re-apologizes.
+Most complaints that “the agent has no memory” are really about a missing episodic layer.
+The model can reason perfectly well.
+It simply has no record of its own past, so it loops, repeats itself, and apologizes for the same thing twice.

-An agent without episodic memory isn’t forgetful — it’s amnesiac.
+An agent without episodic memory is not forgetful.
+It is amnesiac.
 Every turn is its first day on the job.

 Write less, decide more

-The naïve move is to log everything and embed it.
-But retrieval quality collapses when the store is full of near-duplicates and dead ends.
-The real work is in what you choose to remember — a small, opinionated write step that runs after each task:
+The naive approach is to log everything and embed it.
+But retrieval quality collapses once the store fills with near-duplicates and dead ends.
+The real work is choosing what to remember, in a small and opinionated write step that runs after each task:

 // after each completed task